How To Paint Timber Veneers: A Step-By-Step Guide

 2. Apply wood filler to correct superficial flaws

 Once your timber veneers have been cleaned, it’s time to correct any dents, cracks, exposed nails, or other flaws that are currently present on the surface of your veneers.
 This is best done by carefully removing any obstructions before filling holes and crevices with a wood filler.
+For more information on to correct superficial flaws, it would be best to understand how to repair timber veneer

 Once your wood filler has been applied, use your filling blade to carefully smooth down your filler, before leaving it to dry or set overnight or as recommended by your filler manufacturer.
 Once your filler has set, reassess your veneers to check for any more gaps and then apply a second round of filler if required.
 This reassessment is vital as wood filler can shrink as it dries, so chances are you may need to apply a second round of filler for veneers with particularly big cracks, dents, or holes.